shemaroger/CodeAfricaChalleges/README.md

 # CodeAfricaChallege
 Code Africa Challege
-All files are on the same folder
-On Challege one, It is HTML and CSS files, you only need to open files on your IDE me I used Visual Studio Code and on challege 2 and challege 3 are javaScript files you only need to press on run button and it will run on console
+Welcome to the Code Africa Challenge!
+This repository contains solutions for three challenges involving HTML, CSS, and JavaScript.
+All files are in the same folder.
+Challenge 1 includes index.html and styles.css, which you can open in your preferred IDE (we recommend Visual Studio Code).
+For Challenges 2 and 3, which involve challenge2.js and challenge3.js, you can run the JavaScript files in your IDE or terminal.
+To get started, clone the repository (git clone https://github.com/shemaroger/CodeAfricaChalleges) and open the project folder.
+Ensure you have Node.js installed to run the JavaScript files (node challenge2.js or node challenge3.js).